 Which is the best photo editor app?
 Every photo editor app has its strengths and weaknesses.
 The more important question for someone deciding among the many options is “which photo editor app is best for my particular needs?”
-In this article, you’ll discover top photo editor apps in different categories, including quick apps, all-purpose apps, filter apps, and artistic apps.
+In this article, you’ll discover top photo editing apps in different categories, including quick apps, all-purpose apps, photo filter apps, and artistic apps.

 Best Quick-And-Easy Photo Editor App

 Quick photo editor apps are free or very low cost apps that allow you to enhance your images at top speed, with no fuss.
 These apps are simple and easy to use.
 What they lack, however, are tools for changing your image by removing objects, layering image elements, adding textures, and creating interesting or unusual effects.

 You may be surprised to learn that one of the best quick photo editor apps available is already built into your iPhone.
 The Photos app contains most of the basic tools you need to tweak and enhance your photos.